anshuonline/fuel-record-management-/README.md

-# 🙏 Shefali Fuel Record Book
+# 🙏 Fuel Record Book

 A modern, user-friendly web application for managing fuel records at petrol pumps.
 Track payments, discounts, and shifts with ease.